 What Is The TEAS Test for Nursing?

-The TEAS test for nursing is considered an entrance test for many different nursing programs in the United States.
+The TEAS for nursing is considered an entrance test for many different nursing programs in the United States.
 A standardized test of academic abilities and skill levels, this is a test that helps many nursing institutions analyze the candidates' potentials and accordingly determine their eligibility for nursing program admission.
-In the course of this write-up, you may learn more about what is the TEAS test for nursing and what are the prerequisites to this test.
+In the course of this write-up, you may learn more about the details of this test and the prerequisites to this test.

 The Test of Essential Academic Skills (TEAS)

-The Test of Essential Academic Skills (TEAS) is a measure of academic skills and abilities as required for basic-level nursing programs.
+The Test is a measure of academic skills and abilities as required for basic-level nursing programs.
 Many healthcare institutions including nursing colleges use this test as a predictor of nursing program success and accordingly take their admission decisions.
 In addition, institutions utilize these scores to understand about the candidates' shortcomings in academic areas, if any, and plan for appropriate developmental programs to help them improve.

-To understand 'what is the TEAS test for nursing?' you must also need to learn about other essential facts like who conducts the test, when, where, and how.
+To understand the test completely, you must also learn about other essential facts like who conducts the test, when, where, and how it is conducted.

 - The TEAS is a product of Assessment Technologies, Inc. (ATI), a premier company in the nursing education field, who also administers it (https://www.atitesting.com).

 - All core academic areas and skills as required for successfully completing a nursing program are evaluated in this timed and proctored test.

 - It is in its fifth version now and is called TEAS V.

 - The test is administered several times a year in different test locations, as per a pre-decided schedule.
 You must register for a test date well in advance; walk-in testing is not an option available.